 Toshka have created a proprietary QHR (Quick Hair Restoration) system that has provided them with their fortunes.
 It is automated, allowing one to process the harvesting of each individual hair follicle from the back of the head (where the hair grows thickest and strongest) and transferring it to the bald spot via a tube punch.
 Intense medical and scientific research has ensured that this process is far less painful, as well as much more successful than previous methods.

 The company is now in the process of mass-commercialisation in regard to the QHR machine.
-It believes that once the machine is firmly entrenched in the clinics of medical hair restoration hospitals the world over, that its profits will begin to sore.
+It believes that once the machine is firmly entrenched in the clinics of medical hair restoration hospitals the world over, that its profits will begin to soar.
 With hair restoration ideas like this though, we have no doubt that they will only go from strength to strength.